Unpacking the Differences between AWS Redshift and AWS Athena

 Example Use Cases for Redshift vs. Athena

-Another way to think about the differences between Redshift and Athena is to focus on the varying use case that each service lends itself to.
+Another way to think about the differences between Redshift and Athena is to focus on the varying use cases that each service lends itself to.

 Examples of use cases that are a good fit for Redshift include:

-- Log analytics: Logs are an example of structured, consistent data that is easy to analyze within Redshift clusters.
+• Event log analytics: Cloud application and event logs are an example of structured, consistent data that is easy to analyze within Redshift clusters.

-- Business analytics: Redshift is a good solution if you need to store and analyze specific types of business data, such as financial reports or customer information.
+• Business intelligence: AWS Redshift is a good solution if you need to store and analyze specific types of business data, including financial reports, marketing/sales data, and customer information.
 Since this data is relatively structured, you can fit it into Redshift clusters without difficulty.

 Read: How to discover advanced persistent threats in AWS